 The requirement to undertake in-service conformity checks of System Power is optional

 9.7.1.
-In-service conformity for System Power shall be checked on properly maintained and used vehicles, in accordance with Annex 14, with a total distance (sum of the distance driven as reported by the odometer and the virtual distance (if applicable)) between 3,000 km and up to 40,000 km or with a vehicle age of up to 2 years, counting from the date of manufacture of the vehicle, whichever comes first, and with a battery SOCE equal to or above [90] % or [in the case of NOVC-HEVs that have state of health related to the battery energy information available, equal to or above [90] %.]"
+In-service conformity for System Power shall be checked on properly maintained and used vehicles, in accordance with Annex 14, with a total distance (sum of the distance driven as reported by the odometer and the virtual distance (if applicable)) between 3,000 km and up to 40,000 km or with a vehicle age of up to 2 years, counting from the date of manufacture of the vehicle, whichever comes first, and:

+In the case of a vehicle other than NOVC-HEVs, with a battery SOCE equal to or above 90 %;

+In the case of NOVC-HEVs, which can provide a state of health valueof the selected vehicle, in place of the battery SOCE, this state of health value shall be equal to or above 90 %.."

 Insert a new Annex 14, to read: